Bicycle maintenance and repair classes

 Module 5: Field repairs for adventure cycling (2 hours - knowledge of basic bike mechanics required)

-This module aims to give you the knowledge to get yourself out of a sticky situation on the road or trail.
-At the end of it you will have the confidence to take on that big adventure you’ve been dreaming of.
+Learn how to get yourself out of a sticky situation on the road or trail, and gain the confidence to take on that big adventure you’ve been dreaming of.
+This module teaches you:

-• How to replace a spoke using an emergency fibre spoke and traditional spoke.
+How to replace a spoke using an emergency fibre spoke and a regular spoke.
 Includes the use of a mini cassette lockring tool

 FURTHER INFORMATION

-Each module comes with a printed and/or e-document outlining the course content, which is designed for you to refer to in future and remind you of what you’ve learned.
+Each module includes an electronic document that summarises the module content, so you can remind yourself of what you’ve learned.
 All materials will be provided.
 All you need to bring is your bike and any tools you may want to learn how to use.
 Even if you don’t have a bike yet, one can be provided to you.
 Some of the materials used in the course will be available for purchase at the end.
-If we install a part on your bike in the process of teaching (eg cables, quick links), this is at additional cost.
+If we install a part on your bike in the process of teaching (eg cables, quick links), this is at additional cost to be advised at the time.

 TESTIMONIALS